pynufft/pynufft/README.md

 ### Summary

-Pynufft implements Fessler's min-max NUFFT, with the following features:
+PyNufft implements NUFFT, with the following features:

 - Written in pure Python.
-- Based on numerical libraries, such as Numpy, Scipy (matplotlib for displaying examples).
+- Based on Python numerical libraries, such as Numpy, Scipy (matplotlib for displaying examples).
-- Provides the python interface including forward transform, adjoint transform and other routines.
+- Provides the Python interface including forward transform, adjoint transform and other routines.
 - Provides 1D/2D/3D examples for further developments.
-- (Experimental) support of NUFFT on NVIDIA's graphic processing units (GPUs) and opencl devices (GPUs or a multi-core CPU)
+- (Experimental) support of NVIDIA's graphic processing units (GPUs) and opencl devices (GPUs or a multi-core CPU)

 ### Bugs

 Experimental support for Python2.
 Some tests pass Python2.7.15 but the full support for Python2 is still pending.

+Kernel size of 5-7 has been tested.
+The numerical accuracy is limited to single-precision.

 ### Other nufft implementations in Python: